leonardoandrade/vocabularybot/scripts/README.md

 tools for data transformation

-extract-pairs.go: to load dictionary file to CSV
+extract-pairs.go: to load dictionary file to JSON file

 load-pairs-to-db.go: load pairs to database

-model.sql: database model (postgresql)